Sea rescue for seagull-chasing puppy

 A puppy has been rescued from the sea after getting into difficulty while chasing seagulls.

-Wightlink Ferries staff saved golden labrador, Bertie after he was spotted half-a-mile out to sea near the end of Ryde Pier, off the Isle of Wight, at about 07:00 BST.
+Wightlink Ferries staff saved golden labrador, Bertie, after he was spotted half-a-mile out to sea near the end of Ryde Pier, off the Isle of Wight, at about 07:00 BST.

 Owner Rob Gale, from Ryde, had been out cockling when his nine-month-old dog fled.